History

 wages, including the value of any subsistence crops, are probably about 50‑100%

 more than GNP per person.
-In the US,
+In the

 This

-chart shows background information on changes in the US over two centuries.
+chart shows background information on changes in the

 Most data